 - Complementary treatments such as L-Lysine (an amino acid), vitamin C and bee-derived propolis based products have been used to treat the symptoms and prevent spread of the virus.

-Follow the link for more information on the conventional and complementary cold sore treatments available.
+Read more about the conventional and complementary cold sore treatments available.

 There are a number of ways of lowering your risk of picking up or passing on a cold sore, avoiding recurrences.